Foundation-Site-14/Site-14/README.md

 As a hard fork, any code sourced from a different upstream cannot ever be merged directly here, and must instead be ported.
 All code present in this repository is subject to change as desired by the council of maintainers.

-## Official Server Policy

-**No official servers will ever be made for Einstein-Engines**.

-In order to prevent a potential conflict of interest, we will never open any server directly using the Einstein Engines codebase itself.
-Any server claiming to be an official representation of this fork is not endorsed in any way by this organization.
-We however would like to invite anyone wishing to create a server to make a fork of Einstein Engines.

 ## Links

 [Website](https://simplestation.org) | [Discord](https://discord.gg/X4QEXxUrsJ) | [Steam(SSMV Launcher)](https://store.steampowered.com/app/2585480/Space_Station_Multiverse/) | [Steam(WizDen Launcher)](https://store.steampowered.com/app/1255460/Space_Station_14/) | [Standalone](https://spacestationmultiverse.com/downloads/)

-## Contributing

-We are happy to accept contributions from anybody, come join our Discord if you want to help.
-We've got a [list of issues](https://github.com/Simple-Station/Einstein-Engines/issues) that need to be done and anybody can pick them up.
-Don't be afraid to ask for help in Discord either!

-We are currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language check the #contributor-general channel in our Discord.

 ## Building